fabiocbr75/NetatmoRemoteTemperature/README.md

  - Every 10 minutes the system send to TemperatureHub all sensor data and goes into deepsleep

 # Temperature Hub (Project status 80%)
+- Asp.net core 2.2 webapi application to save on SQLite all temperature retrieved.
+- Switch to manual and set new temperature target based on remote temperature maintaining the scheduled target temperature

 ### Main activities:
 - Receive Remote Sensor Data
 - Read Netatmo Schedule (Cached)